Christmas Wishes from Our Home to Yours0

 Step by step:

-- Create an A5 card base by scoring and folding a piece of A4 white card in half.
+- Create an A5 card blank by scoring and folding a piece of A4 card in half.

 - Using your texture paste and the brick stencil create the background for the house wall on thick white cardstock mat.